 Immigrating to the Netherlands: becoming Dutch in 12 steps

-Immigrating to the Netherlands?
+Thinking of Immigrating to the Netherlands?
 Moving to Amsterdam?
 A great choice, and a huge leap.
-There’s some red tape to untangle, depending on where you’re coming from if you applied for your visa before arriving and what visa you decided upon.
+There’s some red tape to untangle, depending on where you’re coming from, if you applied for your visa before arriving and what visa you decided upon.
 Don’t be disheartened if you apply for a visa and don’t hear back for months, contacting the IND won’t speed the process up.
 Which leads us to…

 1Contacting the IND